FreeformRobotics/Progressive-Self-Distillation-for-Ground-to-Aerial-Perception-Knowledge-Transfer/README.md

-# Progressive Self-Distillation for Ground-to-Aerial Perception Knowledge Transfer
+# Progressive Semi-Supervised Learning for Ground-to-Aerial Perception Knowledge Transfer

 We introduce a novel progressive semi-supervised learning method for Ground-to-Aerial perception knowledge transfer with labeled images from the ground viewpoint and unlabeled images from flight viewpoints.

 Results
 -
 Qualitative comparisons on the simulated data.